spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/nutanix.md

 ---

 [Nutanix](https://www.nutanix.com/what-we-do) is a hyper-converged infrastructure platform that combines storage, compute, and networking into a single integrated system.
 Palette provides a generic framework built upon the open-source [Cluster API (CAPI)](https://cluster-api.sigs.k8s.io) initiative to support adding cloud providers.
-As a technical preview implementing this framework, you can deploy Kubernetes clusters on Nutanix using Palette.
+As a technical preview of implementing this framework, you can deploy Kubernetes clusters on Nutanix using Palette.
 Integration with Nutanix is achieved through a Private Cloud Gateway (PCG), which establishes a secure connection with Nutanix.

 The section below describes the overall workflow to register Nutanix with Palette and deploy a cluster using Palette.